MiguelJordans/LAPR2-G40/docs/SprintB/US8/US8_RegisterNewClinicalAnalysisLaboratoryStatingWhichTestsOperate.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US009 Specify a new type of test and its collecting methods" since at least a test type must exist in order to be performed in a clinical analysis laboratory.
+There is a dependency to "US009 Specify a new type of test and its collecting methods" since at least a test type must exist to be performed in a clinical analysis laboratory.

 ### 1.5 Input and Output Data

 **Input Data:**